Everything in One Place, One Page per Day

 Paper templates work, but an IVF cycle generates a lot of data over two to six weeks.
 A digital log makes it easier to see trends, share information with your clinic, and compare across cycles if you need more than one.

-Download Clarity for IVF daily tracking and keep everything in one place through every phase of your cycle.
+Download Clarity for IVF daily tracking and keep everything in one place through stim, retrieval, transfer, and the two-week wait.

-You are managing a complex medical protocol while also managing your emotions, your schedule, and often your work life.
+You are running a complex medical protocol while also paying for it, feeling it in your body, and trying to keep the rest of your life going around it.
 A daily log does not make IVF easy.
 Nothing does.
-But it makes sure you are never scrambling for information when your clinic needs it.
+It just makes sure you are not scrambling for information when your clinic needs it, or losing track of what worked when you compare cycles later.